The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trains per day

-It's difficult to get from Rome to Siena without changing at least 1 times.
+It's difficult to get from Rome to Siena without transferring at least once.

 Trains in Italy are an efficient way to travel between cities, with a number of companies offering domestic and international train routes.
 Whether you are taking the train to watch the Palio or just to explore Siena, travelling from Rome is easy.
 However, anyone making the journey by train will have to make a change along the way.
 The best route is to catch a Trenitalia express to Florence, and then to catch a service to Siena.
 In total, the journey takes about 3 hours.
 The earliest train departs Roma Termini at 6:20 a.m., while the last train of the day leaves at 8:05 p.m.
 There should be no difference between weekend and weekday frequencies.